Photographing the night sky and all its wonders is as close as many of us will get to being out there. All you will need is a little training.

 Light as photons lands on this surface and generate an electrical charge.
-An analogue-to-digital converter turns each pixel’s value into a digital copy, creating an image.
+An analogue-to-digital converter turns each pixel’s value into a digital copy.
+This creates an image.

-You can photograph at a lower shutter speed to better eliminate unwanted stair trails.
+You can photograph at a slower shutter speed to better eliminate stair trails.
 Their dynamic range is much better and they can have built-in guide chips to help you navigate the stars.

 When it comes to the sensor, is it better to photograph the sky with a crop or full frame?
 There is no simple way to answer this, as both have benefits and downsides.

-The 300mm lens is actually 480mm with this DSLR.
+The 300mm lens converts to 480mm with this DSLR.
 The benefit here is that you are now closer to the object you would like to photograph.

-This could be a problem when paired with a telescope.
-You might even be too close to photograph the subject in one photograph.
+But, this could be a problem when paired with a telescope.
+You might even be too close to photograph the subject in one shot.

 Choosing to use a telescope over a telephoto lens might have benefits.
 It comes down to what you want to use it for.

 For this to be worth it, you will have to use it quite a few times.
 Try to borrow one first to see if it fits your astrophotography needs.